xoxzo/blog.xoxzo.com/content/Announcements/2020-02-18-jp-kp-v3-prerelease-en.md

 - The K-premium sending fee becomes 11 yen per SMS.
 It is a direct collection service for sending to AU (KDDI) and NTT DOCOMO, and SMS will be delivered to the recipients using the specified SenderID.
-(Sending to SoftBank will be unchanged)
+(Sending to SoftBank will be unchanged, direct routing with fixed senderID)

 - Subsequent registration of the additional SenderID will take 2 weeks, so please contact us with a margin.
 Once you have registered, you will be charged a registration fee, and you will be charged a monthly registration fee